Dorischisom/NextGen-Automotive-Sales-Intelligence-Revenue-Optimization-Analysis/README.md

 This analysis provides a comprehensive assessment of the dealership's revenue streams, product pricing tiers, and individual salesperson effectiveness.
 By transforming raw transactional data into actionable intelligence through structured Excel-based analysis, this project supports leadership in optimising inventory decisions, identifying high-performing talent, and refining incentive structures to sustain long-term growth.

+## Buiness Questions
+1. The CEO wants to understand the total revenue generated from all car sales combined.
+2. The Head of the Luxury Car Division wants to know which car recorded the highest sale price.
+3. The Sustainability Department wants to understand pricing trends for electric vehicles.
+4. Management wants to categorize sales transactions based on value.
+5. Management wants to evaluate individual salesperson performance.
+6. The Finance Team wants to flag high-value electric car sales sold for over $40,000 for profitability tracking.

 ---

 ## Tools & Methodology